UniversalDependencies/docs/morphology.md

 ### Inflectional features

-These are mostly inflectional features, i.e. they are features of word forms rather than lemmas.
+These are mostly features of word forms rather than lemmas.
 There are exceptions: for instance, gender of nouns is usually a lexical feature (all word forms of one lemma have the same gender).
 However, other parts of speech (adjectives, pronouns, verbs) may inflect for gender because of agreement with nouns.